emvalpe/stonks/README.md

 - read from tree and use to train a model to accurately predict price
 - display results in graphs to determine accuracy

 #Improvements
 - control_data.py:
+ - all commodities data
+  - profile/classify into type

 - market_stats.py:
  - nyse api setup, would have to scrape website
  - google trends data, alternatives??
-    - sec data causes 3 errors
+ - sec data causes 1 errors [verify]

 - evaluation.py:
+ - data should be presplit into test, validation, and eval
  - [fix] crashed due to memory again
  - [test]convert from next days to change each day
  - [todo]remove non full rows? vs columns
  - [do last]reintroduce statistical data
  	 - functions aren't fully reliable
+ - reintroduce competitors
-    - add industry correlation data
+ - industry averages arent added for some reason
-    - add more macro factors data
+ - classify similiar companies/companies associated with one another, nearest neighbor??
+ - classify economy strength??
  - add index funds
+ - add greater genetic algo batch size for hyperparmeter tuning(should use validation data instead??)
+ - split data into valid, test, and training

 - general:
-    - make ai purchasing model DL NN, step post price prediction model
+ - make ai purchasing model DL NN
  - carbon majors, easy filter for company ethics
+ - sentiment analysis